 Catherine, The Duchess of Cambridge – engaged in 2010

 Prince William chose to giving his fiancee his mother’s engagement ring – his way of making sure his mother was part of the day, he explained in their engagement interview.

 When Diana died, Prince William and Prince Harry were given their mother’s jewellery to share between them.
-Harry chose her iconic ring, whilst William opted for her a gold Cartier watch.
+Harry chose her iconic ring, whilst William opted for her gold Cartier watch.
 When the moment came for William to propose to long-term girlfriend Kate Middleton, they swapped so that Kate could wear Diana’s ring.

-In their engagement interview, William confessed to having carried the ring in his ruckasack for three weeks whilst the couple travelled around Kenya with friends, as he waited for the right moment to pop the question.
+In their engagement interview, William confessed to having carried the ring in his rucksack for three weeks whilst the couple travelled around Kenya with friends, as he waited for the right moment to pop the question.